simp/simp-doc/docs/changelogs/latest.rst

    SIMP 6.2 release and can obtain commercial support if further Puppet 4 support is required.

-   From this point on, all components are tested againt Puppet 5.
+   From this point on, all components are tested againt Puppet 5 and Puppet 4 support may be removed from any module as a non-breaking change at any time.

-   Puppet 4 might work but there are no guarantees over time.

 Breaking Changes
 ----------------

 Upgrading from Puppet 4 and earlier versions of :term:`Hiera` requires some preparation.
-Please be sure to read the Upgrade Guide in its entirety.
+Please be sure to read :ref:`ug-upgrade-simp` carefully.

 :term:`Hiera` 5 is fully compatible with  Hiera 3.
 However there have been some changes with the configuration to utilize new capabilities.

-* The hiera.yaml file which defines the hierarchy used to search for parameter values has been moved to the environment level to utilize the ability to customize environments.
+* The ``hiera.yaml`` file which defines the hierarchy used to search for parameter values has been moved to the environment level to utilize the ability to have a unique ``hiera.yaml`` configuration per environment.
-* The default data directory has been renamed from ``hieradata`` to  ``data`` to match hiera 5 conventions.
+* The default data directory has been renamed from ``hieradata`` to  ``data`` to match Hiera 5 conventions.

 You should review the puppet documentation for `upgrading to Hiera 5`_ to see how to upgrade any custom modules or backends that you have created.

 .. _upgrading to Hiera 5: https://puppet.com/docs/puppet/5.5/hiera_migrate.html